skiffos/SkiffOS/configs/core/nasa_cfs/README.md

 The persist partition is not touched in this step, so anything you save there, including Docker state and system configuration, will not be modified.

-NASA Fprime will be either downloaded from the container registry, or compiled from source on the device, depending on image availability and user preferences.
+NASA CFS will be either downloaded from the container registry, or compiled from source on the device, depending on image availability and user preferences.

 ## Connecting to the System